Polk Ecumenical Action Council for Empowerment

 - 7 out of 8 times, children are brought to the Juvenile Assessment Center to be arrested and fingerprinted before recommendation to a diversion program – there was no prevention step to stop the records from being sent to the FDLE.

 Our findings confirmed that Polk County needed easier access to non-arrest diversion.
 In March 2014, the Superintendent of schools committed to implement best practices to reduce school based arrests and, at PEACE’s urging, Teen Court removed their age restrictions to allow children under the age of 10.
 School-based arrests have decreased 41% by utilizing non-arrest diversion.
-In April 2017, PEACE pushed the State State Attorney to write a memo of understanding that allows for a protected database at the Juvenile Assessment Center and the Sheriff committed to use it so that children would be given true diversion.
-Since PEACE began pressing the issue, youth arrests for minor offenses have decreased 23%.
+In April 2017, PEACE pushed the State Attorney to write a memo of understanding that allows for a protected database at the Juvenile Assessment Center and the Sheriff committed to use it so that children would be given true diversion.
+In June 2017, that document was signed by all 17 municipalities and diversion was made available for the first time.
+From June 2017 to May 2018, 920 children were offered a non-arrest diversion and the county went from a 0% diversion rate to an 80% diversion rate, on average, in 2018.
+Since 2012, PEACE has decreased overall arrests by 75%.

 Transportation: At our 2013 Nehemiah Action, we got the Director of Transit to increase access to bus stops in the underserved areas of Haines City and Mulberry, serving over 1,000 new families.